JoannaMacDev/JoannaMacDev.github.io/_posts/2019-06-02-The-Cell-Presenter.md

 }
 ```

-You may have noticed that the cell responds to the button tap by calling an optional closure held in the var :
+You may have noticed that the PersonCell class responds to the button tap by calling an optional closure held in the var :

 ```
 var buttonTapClosure: (() -> ())?